iabhi7/MarTechGPT/docs/installation.md

 - **ImportError**: Make sure all dependencies are correctly installed
 - **CUDA errors**: Check your CUDA and PyTorch versions are compatible
-- **API authentication errors**: Verify your Netcore API key is correct
+- **API authentication errors**: Verify your API key is correct

 ### Getting Help

 If you encounter any issues that aren't covered here, please:

-1. Check the [GitHub Issues](https://github.com/yourusername/netcore-ai-marketing-suite/issues) to see if it's a known problem
+1. Check the [GitHub Issues](https://github.com/yourusername/ai-marketing-suite/issues) to see if it's a known problem
 2. Submit a new issue with details about your problem